-Best Stainless Steel: All-Clad Copper Core Dutch Oven
+All-Clad 6500 SS Copper Core 5-Ply Bonded Dutch Oven

 While enameled cast iron is a pretty typical material for Dutch ovens, stainless steel options are also worthy of your consideration as they come with their own serious set of advantages.
 Our favorite in the category?
 This 5.5-quart All-Clad Copper Core Dutch Oven.

 With a copper core tucked between four layers of highly conductive aluminum and easy-to-clean stainless steel, the pot allows for super quick heat-up times and outstanding heat retention and control.
 Miraculously, the riveted stainless steel handles will remain cool on your cooktop, so you can also go from your stove to table with speed and ease.
 Last on our list of highlights is the oven's domed lid which not only aids in circulating heat, but preserving moisture.